tdore92/project-3-server/README.md

 <h3>Frontend</h3>

-<p>We created a 'Summer' and 'Winter' page, and within each component filtered the desired results using the 'season' object field.</p>
+<p>I created a 'Summer' and 'Winter' page, and within each component filtered the desired results using the 'season' object field.</p>

 ```
 const summerFilteredActivities = activities?.filter((activity) => {